10-3-pursuit/lab-app-planning/README.md

 >As an artists I wnat to build commections with the listeners so that they can see how important I am about my craft.
 >As an artist I want to see how the app showcases me.
 >As a user I want to see other user reviews on songs.
->As a user I want to see the connections between teh artists and listeners on the app.
+>As a user I want to see the connections between the artists and listeners on the app.

 Write the user stories below.
 Add more `>` for each user story or use `-` to make a list